sashakhaf/Test/README2.md

 * scikit_learn==0.23.2

 It can be done through this command: ```pip install -r requirements```
-## Load the model
+## Dataset

-The data can be found in this link: <a href="https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation ">Brain MRI segmentation</a>
+The data can be found in this link: <a href="https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation ">Brain MRI segmentation</a>.
+It can be loaded following these steps:

-, following these steps:
+- Generate a key in you kaggle account.

-Generate a key in you kaggle account:
+- run these command:

 ```
 !mkdir ~/.kaggle/